NaimAyat/UCLA_CS131/Reading2.md

   * Larger phrases of a program are defined compositionally, by combining meanings of component phrases
 ## Misc.
 ### Java Pros
+* Multi-platform, as it is often run using a virtual machine (JVM)
+* Relatively easy to learn the basics.
+* Practically no memory management code to be written by the programmer (no malloc, no free).
+A garbage collector does the work of deleting useless data.
 * The syntax is familiar to the myriad programmers that know any other C based language.
 * Java (the platform) has a very large and standard class library, some parts of which are very well written.
 * Java provides a platform for behavioral transfer from one address space to another.
 This is particularly evident in the dynamic class loading mechanisms of RMI (Remote Method Invocation).